artyom-beilis/OpenLiveStacker/docs/protcol.md

                 "lon": float // observers longitude degees
                 "name": string or null // optional, for example M31 },
+            "source_gamma" : float, default 1.0 // gamma used for image correction
             "comment": string or null // optional comment to save with the image "image_flip": bool // default false - inverse rotation (for newtonian/mirror diagonal) "field_rotation" : bool // default false, if true target and location must be provided